jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Bralani Azata.md

 RacialMods:
 Languages: Celestial, Draconic, Infernal; truespeech
 SQ: wind form
+SpecialAbilities:
+  Whirlwind Blast (Su): >
-SpecialAbilities: Whirlwind Blast (Su) When in wind form, a bralani can attack with a scouring blast of wind, dealing 3d6 points of damage in a 20-foot line (Reflex DC 17 half ).
+    When in wind form, a bralani can attack with a scouring blast of wind, dealing 3d6 points of damage in a 20-foot line (Reflex DC 17 half ).
 The save DC is Constitution-based.
+  Wind Form (Su): >
-Wind Form (Su) A bralani can shift between its humanoid body and a body made of wind and mist as a standard action.
+    A bralani can shift between its humanoid body and a body made of wind and mist as a standard action.
 In humanoid form, it cannot fly or use its whirlwind blast.
 In wind form, it functions as if under the effects of a wind walk spell.
 It can make slam attacks and use spelllike abilities in either form.
 A bralani remains in one form until it chooses to assume its other form.
 A change in form cannot be dispelled, nor does the bralani revert to any particular form when killed (both shapes are its true form).
 A true seeing spell reveals both forms simultaneously.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: